 - Visa application fee (not required for every country)

-- CU Boulder Study Abroad Administrative fee (click here for more information about this fee)
+- CU Boulder Education Abroad Administrative fee (click here for more information about this fee)

 - Immunizations (only needed for certain locations)

 - Personal spending money for extra travel - varies greatly from student to student (not included in Program cost budgets)

 - Can I use my financial aid for education abroad?

 Yes!
 You can use your federal, state and institutional financial aid on approved education abroad programs.
 Additional information is available on our Financial Aid page.